 Discovery of the normal curve is generally credited to Karl Gauss (1777 – 1855), who recognized that the errors of repeated measurement of objects are often normally distributed.
 Sometimes, the normal distribution is also called the Gaussian distribution.

 The normal distribution has the following characteristics:

-Probability density function of the normal distribution
+What is the Probability density function of the normal distribution?

 Since the formula is so complex, using it to determine area under the curve is cumbersome and time consuming.
-Instead, tables are used to find the probabilities for the normal distribution.
+Instead, tables and software are used to find the probabilities for the normal distribution.
 This will be discussed in the lesson on Z-Score.

 The following video explores the normal distribution

 Presentation on spreadsheet to show that the normal distribution approximates the binomial distribution for a large number of trials.

 problem solver below to practice various math topics.
 Try the given examples, or type in your own